ermongroup/cs228-notes/preliminaries/applications/index.md

 <a id="text-translation"></a>
 ### Translation

 Suppose that we have gathered a training set of paragraphs that were transcribed in both English and Chinese.
-We can build a probabilistic model $$p(y \mid x)$$ to generate an English sentence $$y$$ conditioned on the corresponding Chinese sentence $$x$$; this is an instance of *machine translation*.
+We can build a probabilistic model $$P(y \mid x)$$ to generate an English sentence $$y$$ conditioned on the corresponding Chinese sentence $$x$$; this is an instance of *machine translation*.

 ![Neural Machine Translation](nmt-model-fast.gif)

 ## Audio Models

 We can also use probabilitic graphical models for audio applications.
-Suppose we construct a probability distribution $$p(x)$$ over audio signals that assigns high probability to ones that sound like human speech.
+Suppose we construct a probability distribution $$P(x)$$ over audio signals that assigns high probability to ones that sound like human speech.

 <a id="audio-superresolution"></a>
 ### Upsampling or Super-Resolution